sboulema/reusetab-chrome/README.md

-# Reuse Tab Chrome Extension #
+# Reuse Localhost Tab Chrome Extension #

 ## Why? #

-Pinned tabs in Chrome are great.
-However, opening external links causes a new tab to be opened, even if the host of the new URL matches that in your pinned tab.
+Opening external links causes a new tab to be opened, even if the host of the new URL matches that in your existing tabs.
 This extension addresses that problem.

 ## Changelog ##